-Tom Ridge is Chief Executive Officer of Ridge Global.
+Tom Ridge is Chairman of Ridge Global.
 He provides clients with solutions to cyber security, international security and risk management issues.

 Following the tragic events of September 11th, 2001, Tom Ridge became the first Assistant to the President for Homeland Security and, on January 24, 2003, became the first Secretary of the U.S. Department of Homeland Security.
 The creation of the country's 15th Cabinet Department marked the largest reorganization of government since the Truman administration and another call to service for the former soldier, congressman and governor of Pennsylvania.